Last Updated on October 4, 2022 by JaimeSays

 When I decided to escape to Alsace for my Thanksgiving break, I couldn’t wait to spend a few days in France.
 Most people with such little time would head to a large city, like spending three days in Paris.
 As you may have noticed, I like heading to Europe for short periods of time.
 It’s been ten years since I spoke French on a daily basis and find that I truly appreciate opportunities to use the language.
 While I intended to spend my days touring wineries and fairytale villages, I did not think I would be leaving France.
 In the roughly 62 hours I had, I figured I’d hunker down in Alsace.
 I’d stroll the streets of Colmar, indulge in food of the Alsace region, and try not to sleep through the day.
 That was the plan, until I stumbled across Alsace Original Experiences’ Three Border Christmas Market Tour.

 To be blunt, this is not a traditionally guided tour.
 There is no guide to recount detailed history and information about each of the towns you visit.
 Rather, it is a seasoned driver who safely navigates three borders and walks alongside you in the villages, leading you past remarkable sights and noteworthy shops.
+It would be the perfect spot to rent a bike and make the most of your short trip.
 If you are interested in seeing the differences between markets in three separate countries and landscapes in a day, then the Alsace Original Experiences’ Three Border Christmas Market Tour is for you.

 One of five Christmas Markets in Colmar, France.